Tractable Optimal Experimental Design using Transport Maps: Background

 The quality of the solution to the Bayesian inverse problem depends crucially on the quality and quantity of the measured data.
 Guiding data acquisition or choosing experimental conditions for \enquote{optimal} inference of the unknown parameters~$\bm$ requires solving an optimal experimental design problem.
 The definition of \enquote{experimental design} is typically problem-specific.
 For example, in sensor placement problems, the design could correspond to the spatial coordinates at which the state~$u$ is observed.
-Alternatively, the design could enter the parameter-to-state map $\cG$ \emph{intrusively} as a boundary/initial condition.
+Alternatively, the design could enter the PTO map $\cG$ \emph{intrusively} as a boundary\breakslash initial condition, making the state design-dependent.